 Once you have a hard drive, you can go ahead and follow the simple steps to install and use macOS Sierra from your external drive.

-Before you install macOS Sierra on the hard drive, you will need to clean it.
+Before you install macOS Sierra on the hard drive, you will need to clean the external device.
 Ensure that there is no important data on your hard drive.
-Then plug it into your Mac, go to Finder and select Applications.
+Then plug it into your Mac, go to Finder, and select Applications.

 From Applications, go to Utilities and from there, find and double click on Disk Utility.
 In the Disk Utility tab, select the external hard drive that is connected to the Mac, and then click on Erase at the top.

-Now rename it to something like sierra that you will remember, choose ‘Mac OS Extended (Journaled) in the format and then click on Erase.
-Once the process completes, click on Done, and you are ready to begin installation.
+Now rename it to something like sierra that you will remember, choose "Mac OS Extended (Journaled)" in the format, and then click on Erase.
+Once the process completes, click on Done, and you are ready to begin the installation.

 Once your hard drive is formatted, you will need to turn it into a bootable drive.
 Before you begin this, you will require the Administrator access on your Mac.

 Step 1 Go to Finder to open the window, and from the left side, select Applications.

 Step 2 From the application's Window, find and click Utilities, and from there, go to Terminal.